UniBwM-IFS-AILab/AUSPEX/utils/examples/SearchMission.md

     ]
     ```
 3. **UAV:**
     On the companion computer of the UAV start the following commands in a separate shell:
-    - To start the &mu;-XRCE-DDS-Agent:
+    - Start the docker container:
         ```
-        start_rtps_agent_drone
+        run_avis_pi_vasa
         ```
-    - To start the offboard controller:
+    - And in a second terminal type the follwoing, to start the &mu;-XRCE-DDS-Agent:
         ```
-        start_offboard_control
+        iv start_rtps_agent_drone
         ```
+    - To start the offboard controller type in a third terminal:
+        ```
+        iv start_offboard_control
+        ```
 4. **GCS:**
-    On the ground control station type ```start_hitl```, to start the necessary commands each in its own shell tab.
+    On the ground control station type ```run_terra_vasa``` to start the docker environment and in another shell run ```win_start_gcs```, to start the necessary commands each in its own shell tab.

-    **Alternatively**, it is possible to start each command yourself, by using the aliases commands in a separate shell in the given order. <br><br>
+    **Alternatively**, it is possible to start each command yourself, by using the following aliases in a separate shell in the given order.
+The alias ```iv``` means "in vasa" and starts the command in the docker container.<br><br>
+    - Start the docker container:
+        ```
+        run_terra_vasa
+        ```
     - Start the Copernicus server, which provids height data to the system:
         ```
-        start_copernicus_server
+        iv start_copernicus_server
         ```
     - Start ValKey as database:
         ```
-        stop_valkey && start_valkey
+        iv "stop_valkey && start_valkey"
         ```
     - Start the Knowledge Base, interfacing ValKey:
         ```
-        start_knowledge_main
+        iv start_knowledge_main
         ```
-    - Start the interface to Unified Planning:
+    - Start UP4ROS2:
         ```
-        start_up4ros
+        iv start_up4ros
         ```
     - Start the Executor Manager:
         ```
-        start_executor_main
+        iv start_executor_main
         ```
     - Start the Planning Main:
         ```
-        start_planning_main
+        iv start_planning_main
         ```
     - Start the perception module:
         ```
-        start_perception_main
+        iv start_perception_main
         ```
     The different modules can be deployed distributed and are not necessarily bound to the same hardware.
 After setting everything up, the last shell should display ```Planner Main ready...```